Stokefad/KlarnaWeatherTest/README.md

 # Usage

-After cloning repo, it's required to add your open weather api key with following code in BusinessLogic.Domain models:
+After cloning repo, you need to add your open weather api key with following code in BusinessLogic.Domain models:
 ```
 public enum APIKeys {
     public static let openWeatherKey = "your_key"